aceeric/desktop-kubernetes/README.md

 <img src="resources/desktop-kubernetes-no-text.jpg" width="100"/>

 Desktop Kubernetes is a Linux *Bash* project that provisions a desktop Kubernetes cluster using VirtualBox - with each cluster node consisting of a CentOS 8 guest VM.
+The purpose is specifically to create a realistic development and unit testing environment.

 Desktop Kubernetes is the *57 Chevy* of Kubernetes distros: you can take it apart and put it back together with just a few Linux console tools: bash, curl, genisoimage, ssh, scp, openssl, vboxmanage, and kubectl.
 That being said, v1.0.0 of this distribution is Kubernetes Certified.
 See: [CNCF Interactive Landscape](https://landscape.cncf.io/card-mode?category=platform&amp;grouping=category&amp;selected=desktop-kubernetes).

 <img src="https://www.cncf.io/wp-content/uploads/2020/07/certified_kubernetes_color-1.png" width="90"/>